What is the main source of law authorising this entity form?

 The information listed below must be filed at the Companies' Registry and is publicly available:

-• Liens and encumbrances on the quota of the partners
+- Liens and encumbrances on the quotas of the quota holders;

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-As management body of the company, the company may choose between a sole director (“amministratore unico”), separate directors (“amministratori disgiunti”) and the Board of Directors (“consiglio di amministrazione”).
-The number of directors is set in the articles of association.
-In the latter, decisions of the Board of Directors are held by a majority.
-The articles of association might also provide the joint or individual power of authority for directors in relation to the management of the company.
+Management duties may be the responsibility of a sole director (amministratore unico), separate directors (amministratori disgiunti) or a Board of Directors (consiglio di amministrazione).
+The number of directors is set in the Articles of Association.
+In the latter, decisions of the Board of Directors are made by a majority.
+The Articles of Association may also provide for the joint or individual power of authority for directors in relation to the management of the company.

 How are the members of the executive body appointed, dismissed and replaced?

 The directors are appointed upon incorporation of the company pursuant to the deed of incorporation.
-From then on, the directors are appointed by the Quotaholders’ Meeting.
+From then on, the directors are appointed by the Quota holders.

-Directors can be appointed for a fixed period or an undetermined period.
+Directors can be appointed for a fixed or indefinite term.

-1. during a fiscal year one or more directors cease their office, the Board of Directors may provide their temporary replacement (so called “cooptazione”).
-The appointed director(s) shall remain in charge until the next Quotaholders’ Meeting.
+- during a fiscal year, one (1) or more directors vacate their office, the Board of Directors may provide for their temporary replacement (so called cooptazione).
+The appointed director(s) shall remain in office until the next Quota holders' Meeting.

 Is it possible to appoint corporate directors or must all directors be natural persons?